Glendalough ... the monastic “Valley of the Two Lakes” (Photograph: Patrick Comerford, 2009)

 Christ to win me,

 Christ in danger,

 Christ in hearts of all that love me,

 Christ in mouth of friend and stranger.

 8, Blessing prayers

-The Celtic way blessed everything in life (except evil), however earthy or everyday, all around the clock.
-Animals, food, gifts, jobs, lovemaking, meals, travel.
+The Celtic way blessed everything in life (except evil), however earthy or every-day, all around the clock, including animals, food, gifts, jobs, lovemaking, meals, travel.
 Here are examples of an anniversary and a sleep blessing: